 -How quickly will you master the kicks?

-This DVD is great for the following students:
+This Serie is great for the following students:

 -If you are just about to start your martial arts journey and looking for a way to prepare for it.